lsfalimis/lsfalimis.github.io/_posts/2014-08-05-change-jekyll-url-when-git-push.md

 share: true
 ---

 I just don't get it.
-What should I supposed to set 'url' in Jekyll's `_config.yml` to `http://localhost:4000` when I'm coding and previewing locally (`jekyll serve --watch`) for the first place?
+Why should I manually set 'url' in Jekyll's `_config.yml` to `http://localhost:4000` when I'm coding and previewing locally (`jekyll serve --watch`) for the first place?

 Luckily, I can have `sed` do this for me :)